We receive a small commission if you click on the ads (selected by Google), or if you link to a product recommended by us.

 Basic Economy (or various other names) is a super discounted domestic airfare offered by some major airlines to compete with the discount carriers.
 You may not be allowed to select your seat, and will likely be assigned center seats.
 You may be charged for all bags, including carry on, but since you will board last, there will be limited space available.
 By the time you add the possible extra charges, you may be close to the cost of a regular Main Cabin fare.

-Premium Economy (with other names on different airlines, such as BA “World Traveler Plus”) is a service that airlines are starting to add on long haul flights.
+Premium Economy (with other names on different airlines, such as BA “World Traveler Plus”) is a service that many airlines are starting to add on long haul (international) flights.
 The seats have much more legroom, more width (2, 3, 2 abreast rather than 2,4,2 on our recent 787 flights, and more recline.
 Our reaction is that the seats are more like the traditional first class seats on Domestic flights.
 Cost on our typical international trip is about $2,000 round trip, but occasionally less.

 Our recent Premium Economy trip Los Angeles to Tokyo on American Airlines, the food was better, but still not Business Class food.
 The American seats were very comfortable.

 Our recent Premium Economy trip Tokyo to Dallas on JAL, the food was closer to Coach than Business Class food, and the seats were larger but not as comfortable as on American.

 A couple recent Premium Economy trips on British Airways (World Traveler Plus), the food was better but still not Business Class, and the seats were comfortable.
 These were daytime flights from London to Austin, so sleep was not tested.